strawgate/C3-Inventory/README.md

 1. Install Dell Command | Configure
 > The package for Dell Command | Configure is available in the [C3-Patch](../Patch/Index.html) site as Deployment, Updating, and Removal content.
 1. Action [Invoke - Dell Command | Configure Probe - Windows](https://bigfix.me/fixlet/details/21345) as a policy action
-> The probe [Invoke - Dell Command | Configure Probe - Windows](https://bigfix.me/fixlet/details/21345) should be should be actioned to run an unlimited number of times with a delay of however long you find the age of the data to be acceptable (typically once a day is fine).
+> The probe [Invoke - Dell Command | Configure Probe - Windows](https://bigfix.me/fixlet/details/21345) should be actioned to run an unlimited number of times with a delay of however long you find the age of the data to be acceptable (typically once a day is fine).

 ### Dell Command | Update